-Who administers the VICP?
+Who Administers the VICP?

-How is the VICP funded?
+How is the VICP Funded?

-Compensation for vaccine injuries, as well as all legal fees, are paid by the Vaccine Injury Compensation Trust Fund.
+Vaccine injury compensation, as well as all legal fees, are paid by the Vaccine Injury Compensation Trust Fund.
 These funds come from a tax on vaccines that are recommended by the Centers for Disease Control and Prevention (CDC) for routine administration to children.

-Who can file a VICP claim?
+Who Can File a VICP Claim?

-Anyone who believes a vaccine covered by the VICP has caused illness can file a claim with the VICP.
+Anyone who believes a vaccine covered by the VICP has caused an injury can file a claim with the VICP.
 Parents can file for their children, and legal representatives can file a claim for someone who has died as a result of a vaccine injury.
 You do not have to be a U.S. citizen to file a claim.

 Your compensation depends on the extent of your injury and whether you have become disabled as a result.
 The Court also considers your past and future lost earnings, your past and ongoing medical expenses, and your quality of life after your injury.

-Do I need an attorney to file a claim with the VICP?
+Do I Need an Attorney to File a Claim with the VICP?